Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

 \subsection{Analysis for Zero-Shot HOI Detection}

+By incorporating large VLMs, our approach benefits from the prior knowledge embedded within these models.
+Additionally, the contextual cues provide extra semantic information that can be used to infer relationships between objects and actions, making it more capable of handling unseen scenarios.

-In addition to the regular setting, we consider a more challenging zero-shot scenario.
-Following \cite{LiaoZLWL022, ning2023hoiclip}, we conducted zero-shot experiments in three distinct manners: unseen combinations (UC), unseen verbs (UV), and unseen objects (UO).
-Specifically, in the UC scenario, the training data encompasses all verb and object classes, but some HOI triplets have not been encountered.
-We further divided this into two situations.
-Under the Rare First UC (RF-UC) setting, the tail rare HOI classes are designated as invisible classes, whereas the Non-rare First UC (NF-UC) setting designates head ones as invisible.
-In both RF-UC and NF-UC settings, $120$ HOI classes are designated as invisible classes.
-In the UO setting, $12$ objects are randomly selected from a pool of $80$ object classes.
-The HOI classes related to these $12$ objects are treated as unseen classes during training.
-In the UV setup, $20$ verbs are randomly selected from a pool of $117$ verbs.
-HOI triples that involve these $20$ verbs are considered invisible during training.
+Following~\cite{LiaoZLWL022, ning2023hoiclip}, we performed zero-shot experiments in three distinct evaluation settings: unseen combinations (UC), unseen verbs (UV), and unseen objects (UO).
+In the UC setting, the training data include all verb and object classes, but some HOI triplets remain unseen.
+We further divided this setting into two cases: Rare First UC (RF-UC), where the tail-end rare HOI classes are designated as unseen, and Non-rare First UC (NF-UC), where the head-end classes are designated as unseen.
+In both RF-UC and NF-UC settings, $120$ HOI classes are selected as unseen classes.
+In the UO setting, $12$ objects are randomly selected from a pool of $80$ object classes, and the HOI classes associated with these $12$ objects are treated as unseen classes during training.
+In the UV setting, $20$ verbs are randomly selected from a pool of $117$ verbs, and the HOI triples involving these $20$ verbs are treated as unseen during training.